 - Better onboarding experience.
 Ready-to-use step-by-step guides save people managers’ time and introduce new employees to the information they need to do their work successfully.

 - Human error prevention.
-Failure to follow proper procedures is a major reason for human errors in organizations, making up 45% of total errors.
-This way, by creating and distributing how-to guides outlining the key business processes, you can prevent up to 45% of errors caused by the improper procedure.
+Failure to follow proper procedures is a major reason for human errors in organizations, making up 45 percent of total errors.
+This way, by creating and distributing how-to guides outlining the key business processes, you can prevent up to 45 percent of errors caused by the improper procedure.

 Sales teams deal with a ton of repetitive tasks daily.
 As a sales operations manager, you can watch them reinventing simple processes over and over again, or you can create a standardized sales process.